 Following call center outsourcing benefits act as a major driving force for increasing foreign direct investments in the country:

 1. High-quality services- The quality is something that is never compromised.
 The targets are completed timely.
 The agents are monitored using the software.
 The latest technology is also used to improve and ease the working.
-In turn, the companies who outsource their work to India get access to latest technology without spending much.
+In turn, the companies that outsource their work to India get access to the latest technology without spending much.

-2. Skilled manpower- The Indian companies hire skilled agents that already have the traits like courtesy and empathy.
+2. Skilled manpower- Indian companies hire skilled agents that already have traits like courtesy and empathy.
 Also, the human resource is given power training and their skills are honed.
 All of this is done at a cost much less than what a company would need to spend otherwise.
 Getting such a skilled pool of agents at such a low cost isn’t possible in other countries.

 3. Cost advantage- The Indian BPOs work at almost one- fourth of the total cost that a company would invest in setting all of it in-house.
 That is why the operational cost cuts down significantly.